nitefood/asn/README.md

 ## Running lookups from the browser

-##### *Prerequisites tools for server mode*
+##### *Prerequisite tools for server mode*

-Server mode requires two tools for its functionality: `nmap` and `aha`.
+Server mode requires two tools for its functionality: `ncat` and `aha`.
 Specifically, [aha](https://github.com/theZiz/aha) (the ANSI->HTML converter) v0.5+ is required.
-Nmap is only required since it includes the `ncat` network tool in the same package.
-The actual script requirement is just `ncat`, not the full nmap package.
+The ncat tool is contained inside the *nmap* package on older distributions (e.g. Ubuntu 18.04, Debian 9), while it is packaged as a standalone tool on newer ones.

-Please refer to the [prerequisite packages](https://github.com/nitefood/asn#prerequisite-packages) section and run the appropriate commands to install the required packages for your operating system.
+Please refer to the [installation](https://github.com/nitefood/asn#installation) section and run the appropriate commands to install the required packages for your operating system, and optionally to install the asn server as a systemd service.

 #### Server side